What They Do: Computer systems analysts study an organization's current computer systems and find a solution that is more efficient and effective.

-Job Outlook: Employment of computer systems analysts is projected to grow 7 percent over the next ten years, faster than the average for all occupations.
-The further adoption of cloud computing by both large and small businesses and an increasing use of IT services in healthcare settings is expected to increase demand for these workers.
+Job Outlook: Employment of computer systems analysts is projected to grow 7 percent over the next ten years, about as fast as the average for all occupations.

 Related Careers: Compare the job duties, education, job growth, and pay of computer systems analysts with similar occupations.

 Following is everything you need to know about a career as a computer systems analyst with lots of details.
 As a first step, take a look at some of the following jobs, which are real jobs with real employers.
 You will be able to see the very real job career requirements for employers who are actively hiring.
 The link will open in a new tab so that you can come back to this page to continue reading about the career:

 1-2 years of System analyst work with enterprise resource planning systems.
 Ensure that all systems and programs are carefully documented.

 At least a Diploma in computer science/IT or related certifications.
 Monitor IT project from inception till completion/handover.

 Passionate about learning new technologies/systems.
 Involve in various stages of SDLC, systems development process and project management.

 Computer systems analysts, sometimes called systems architects, study an organization's current computer systems and procedures, and design solutions to help the organization operate more efficiently and effectively.
 They bring business and information technology (IT) together by understanding the needs and limitations of both.